lucasgermanx/lucasgermanx/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

  - 💬I'm 17 years old and currently live in Brazil.
-I have experience with SQL, JavaScript and Node.js.
+I have experience with JavaScript, TypeScript, Nodejs, Reactjs, etc...

   - ⚡I like developing systems to improve my daily life and solve other people's problems.
 In my free time I love watching movies, series and playing games!
 </details>